 1916 Bursary Fund

 The 1916 Bursary Fund was announced by the Minister for Education and Skills on 30 December 2017.
 The purpose of this funding is to encourage participation and success by students from sections of society that are significantly under-represented in higher education.
-The 1916 Bursary Fund underlines the Government’s commitment to the type of equality of opportunity envisaged by the 1916 signatories.

 All 1916 Bursary recipients must be economically disadvantaged AND from one of the following target groups:

 - socio-economic groups that have low participation in higher education;

 - students with a disability – particularly students with a physical/mobility impairment, students are who deaf/hard of hearing and students who are blind or have a visual impairment;

 - those entering on the basis of a further education award;

 - lone parents who have been confirmed by the Department of Social Affairs and Employment Protection as holding a means-tested social welfare payment; or

 - ethnic minorities.